Results

 1.1930560126841273e-10

-c1 is an infinite constraint and thus we obtain the duals of its transcribed versions.
+c1 is an infinite constraint, and thus we obtain the duals of its transcribed versions.
 The underlying infinite parameter(s) and support values are queried via parameter_refs and supports:

 julia> parameter_refs(c1)